 - When: April

 - Where: Riverside County, California

 Coachella is definitely one of the most popular music festivals in the USA, attracting thousands of attendees each year.
 This vibrant festival takes place in Riverside County, California and features a wide range of live performances, art installations, and food vendors.

-Taking place over two separate weekends in April, Coachella has become one of the hottest events of the year.
+Taking place over two separate weekends in April, Coachella has become one of the most famous festivals in the world and one of the hottest events of the year.
 Whether you’re a lifelong music lover or just looking for something fun to do, you won’t want to miss out on all the excitement of Coachella!

 Tickets to the festival are quite expensive and sell out quickly, so make sure you purchase your tickets well in advance.
 The starting general admission pass is $499 and goes all the way up to $1249 for VIP.
 People save up all year to attend this festival and it’s no wonder why!

 The festival is located in Coachella Valley and brings out all the desert vibes, with everyone dressed from head to toe in their most fashionable outfit.
 You’ll feel like a movie star strolling through the desert, with each year’s art installations bringing new and inspiring energy to the festival.

 Getting to and from Coachella can be a bit of a hassle, so it’s a good idea to try and camp out at the festival campgrounds if you can.

 New Orleans is the land of many amazing festivals, so it’s no surprise that the Jazz and Heritage Festival is one of their most beloved events.
 This vibrant festival in the USA attracts visitors and locals alike with its incredible array of live music performances, incredible cajun food, and friendly community atmosphere.